 Be prepared for the mobile-first takeover before it happens.

-Even though rankings won’t take a huge hit yet, you should still prioritize having a responsive site (we always emphasize this with our clients).
+Even though rankings won’t take a huge hit yet, you should still prioritize having a responsive site.
 Regardless of an algorithm change, user experience goes far beyond solid optimization.

 Just because a website shows up on page 1, it doesn’t mean anyone’s going to want to read it.
 If a site is messy, bland, and hard to navigate, people aren’t going to stay there for very long.
 But a clean, responsive site with credibility and fast load times?
 Now that’s more like it.

 It all just boils down to this: You want to provide the best experience for your audience in places they already live.
 Today, that’s mobile.

 Invest in a responsive site.

 Users expect seamless functionality, so give it to them.
 Here’s a little breakdown of how your site should look and behave on mobile, although this is by no means an exhaustive list: